IANW-Projects/InductionEq/README.md

 This is a set of tools for numerically solving the [nonlinear magnetic induction equation](https://github.com/MuMPlaCL/InductionEq/blob/master/docs/induction_equation.ipynb) with OpenCL.
-It is intended as a tool to investigate different properties of the linear and nonlinear induction equation for user specified testcases.
+It is intended as a research tool to investigate different properties of the linear and nonlinear induction equation for user specified testcases.
 All numerical aspects are encapsulated in OpenCL kernels.
 The OpenCL host side is abstracted with the help of [MatCL](https://github.com/MuMPlaCL/MatCL), an OpenCL interface for MathWorks Matlab.
 This provides the user with an intuitive and easy way of handling and processing input and output data without any intricate knowledge of